 The Supreme Court case of United States v.
 Windsor struck down a core component of the Defense of Marriage Act (DOMA) and established that same-sex spouses are now entitled to the same federal rights as any other spouses.
 Then, in 2015’s Obergefell v.
 Hodges, the Court held that same-sex couples have an equal right to marry.
-Neither case did a tremendous amount to alter the criminal law landscape, but it does present an opportunity to discuss spousal privileges for same-sex couples in criminal trials.
+Neither case did a tremendous amount to alter the criminal law landscape, but it's relevant to a couple rules of evidence that affect married couples in criminal trials.

 Privileges refer to rules of evidence that generally protect certain kinds of information from disclosure.
 They apply to private communications made in the course of certain relationships.
 Privilege holders can refuse to testify, or prevent someone else from testifying, without being held in contempt of court.
 Privileges reflect the legislature’s determination that the privacy of certain relationships is more important even than revealing the complete truth at trial.

 There have traditionally been two evidence privileges between spouses.
 These were designed to preserve the marital relationship and to foster open and honest communications between members of a married couple.

 The Spousal Testimony Privilege: Spouses Don’t Have to Testify Against Each Other

 In most jurisdictions, spouses need not testify against each other.
 The spousal testimony privilege applies when two people are legally married at the time of trial, regardless of whether they were married when the events at issue took place.
 The decision of whether the spouse will testify usually rests with the spouse who would potentially be called to the stand.
 Hardly any states give the spouse on trial the ability to prevent the other spouse from testifying.
 The purpose of this privilege is to preserve marital harmony (such as it may be).